-- Austin Powers: In Goldmember, Austin and Mini-Me do a Totem Pole Trench to sneak around Dr. Evil's lab.
+- Austin Powers in Goldmember: Austin and Mini-Me do a Totem Pole Trench to sneak around Dr. Evil's lab.
 Mini-Me was on the bottom.

-- The Hitchhiker's Guide to the Galaxy, on one of its narrative asides, mentions that back when their home planet was still inhabitable, the Vogons would ride a sort of gazelle-like creatures for entertainment.
+- The Hitchhiker's Guide to the Galaxy, on one of its narrative asides, mentions that back when their home planet was still inhabitable, the Vogons would sit on a sort of gazelle-like creatures for entertainment.
 The Vogons are huge, monstrous things and the gazelles were small and sleek, meaning that sitting on one would break its back and kill it... but the Vogons sat on them anyway (not surprisingly, since they're supposed to represent everything daft and stubborn about humankind).

 - Discworld: Rincewind in The Last Continent.
 The twist being that the mount didn't have to be so small (it had powers) so was only doing so to be pissy.

 - In The Wheel of Time, while Loial's horse is a huge draft beast, the fact that Loial is about 9 feet tall makes it look like a pony when he rides it.

 - Defied in Belgarath The Sorcerer; Algar doesn't want to ride because he's so big in comparison to a horse that his feet would drag on the ground.
 This is mostly because Algar, his brothers, and his father are all very large even by Alorn standards.
 According to Belgarath, horses at this time (post-cracking of the world, but still very early in the planet's history) were also much smaller than "modern" horses.
 (Within 16 years, Algar's people have managed to breed horses large enough for Algar to ride.
 There's no word on whether Belar cheated or David Eddings flunked biology.)